 Sandwiched between sub-Arctic Russia and the Pacific Ocean, Kamchatka has no overland routes leading into the region.
 There are no regular passenger ferries to anywhere in Kamchatka, so the only practical way for travellers to arrive is by air.

 For those reading the Russia destination guide in Mother Russia itself, you can find the airport located 20km from Petropavlovsk-Kamchatsky in the village of Yelizovo.
 There are daily flights from Moscow (nine hours), and several flights a week from St Petersburg, Khabarovsk, Novosibirsk, Vladivostok and Beijing.
-In peak summer season there are occasional flights from Anchorage, Alaska.
+In the peak summer season, there are occasional flights from Anchorage, Alaska.

 Karelia exudes an air of magic unlike anywhere else in Russia.
 Encompassing vast tracts of untouched wilderness, the far northwestern republic is covered in dense forests, idyllic lakes and waterfalls, fertile hills and barren steppe country.
 Iconic animal species now extremely rare in much of Europe – bears, wolves, wolverine, lynx, reindeer, moose and otter roam freely along the Russian frontier.